krzysztofj1234567890/computer-science-basics-tutorials/Snowflake/snowflake.md

 ## Table types <a id="tabletypes"></a>

 * __Permanent__: 'CREATE TABLE'. default, normal type with time travel and fail-safe
 * __Transient__: 'CREATE TANSIENT TABLE'.
-No fail-safe.
+No fail-safe, no time-travel.
 It is used where "data persistence" is required but doesn't need "data retention" for a longer period.
 * __Temporary__: 'CREATE TEMPORARY TABLE'.
 No fail-safe.
 Exists only in __current session__ i.e. other users or sessions do not see it.
 Mostly used for transitory data like ETL/ELT
 * __Dynamic__: 'CREATE DYNAMIC TABLE': Continously materlizes the results of the query you provide.